dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 XML file, myjsqlview.xml, located in the installation directory is read then copied to the users home directory under a newly created directory, .myjsqlview.
 DO NOT MODIFY THIS REFERENCE FILE!
 The newly created directory On Windows 98 will be 'C:Windows\.myjsqlview'.
-On Windows XP the new directory will be in the user's 'Documents' folder.
+On Windows XP, Vista, and Windows 7 the new directory will be in the user's home folder.
 On a Linux system the new directory will be '/home/user/.myjsqview'.
 All saved changes performed in site management will be stored in the XML file located in the above referenced directory.
-The user is encouraged to make a backup of this file on occasional.
+The user is encouraged to make a backup of this file occasionally.
+As of MyJSQLView Version 3.17 the application also supports internationalization.
+The .myjsqlview directory in addition to the XML configuration file will also contain the file myjsqlview_locale.txt which holds the entry that allows control of language support.

      MyJSQLView requires a database to be setup to communicate with in order to work.
 It is beyond the scope of this document for installing and setting